ropensci/antanym/README.md

 #> 2 Slomer Cove        -59.4    -63.8
 ```

+### Name suggestions

+Antanym includes an experimental function that will suggest which features might be best to add names to on a given map.
+These suggestions are based on maps prepared by expert cartographers, and the features that were explicitly named on those maps.

-Ask for suggested names to show on a given map:
+Ask for suggested names to show on a map covering the region 60&ndash;90 &deg;E, 65&ndash;70 &deg;S, to be shown at 80mm x 80mm in size:

 ``` r
 my_longitude <- c(60, 90)